 The original Blackpool Dance Festival continued to grow and in 1953 the competitions were the North of England Amateur and Professional Championships, a Ballroom Formation Dancing Competition, the British Amateur and Professional Ballroom Championships, plus a Professional Exhibition Dancing Competition.

-The major change, however, was the introduction of Latin American Dancing, which made a great impact on the dancing world.
-In 1961 a British Amateur Latin American Tournament was held, followed by a Professional event in 1962.
+The introduction of Latin American Dancing made a great impact on the dancing world.
+In 1961, a British Amateur Latin American Tournament was held, followed by a Professional event in 1962.
 These two events were upgraded to Championship status in 1964.